Meatfucker/avernus/README.md

 Start via `start_avernus.sh` or `start_avernus.bat` dependiing on your operating system.
 The startup script also contains the url and port of the avernus server, if you want to change the port or bind to a specific device.

-If you want to use the rag endpoint you need to place urls, one per line in rag/urls and then run modules/rag.py to create the embeddings.
+If you want to use the rag endpoint you need to place urls, one per line in rag/urls.
+Document files go in the rag/docs directory and then run create_embeddings.sh to create the embeddings.
 This only needs to done once each time you change the urls.

 # Endpoints: